m-holton/match_samples/README.md

    - flag that tells the program to display information such as how many samples were filtered out by the function that filters down the input metadata based on the keep file
 2. output
    - the location and name of file to outport to
+   - required
 3. inputdata
    - the metadata that contains the samples that will be processed by the program
+   - required
 4. keep
    - name of file with sqlite lines used to determine what samples to exclude or keep
 5. control
    - name of file with sqlite lines used to determine what samples to label control
+   - if given case must also be given
 6. case
    - name of file with sqlite lines used to determine what samples to label case
+   - if given control must also be given
 7. nullvalues
    - name of file with strings that represent null values so that samples where one of these null values are in a category that is used to determine matches are filtered out
+   - if given then match must also be given
 8. match
    - name of file which contains information on what conditions must be met to constitue a match
+   - if given case and control must also be given
+9. one
+   - flag that tells program to call stableMarriageRunner and do one to one matches
+10. only_matches
+   - flag that makes program filter out none matched samples at the end of matching before the metadata is outputted

 ## Input File Format
 inputdata must be a tab separated file such as a .tsv.
 T